dysnomiarpg/slash/README.md

 Slash is a Discord interaction library for Rust.

-> 🚧 **Slashlib is currently in development and is not suited for production.** Please do not file issues or report bugs related to the production environment. 🚧
+> 🚧 **Slash is currently in development and is not suited for production.** Please do not file issues or report bugs related to the production environment. 🚧

 ## Examples